googlearchive/blaze_compiler/README.md

 #### enum

-The enum keyword constrains string types to be one of the mentioned array elements. enum keyword is only valid for string types
+The enum keyword constrains string types to be one of the mentioned array elements. enum keyword is only valid for string types.

 ```
 schema:
   type: string
   enum: [yes, no, maybe]
 ```

-would not accept `{number_child: 5}` in the root, but without additionalProperties it would.

 #### $wildchild